 And BOOOOM!
 You've just created a video show, an Instagram post, a tweet, a podcast and a Medium post out of one single base piece of content.
 It really isn't that hard or that much work.
 I've personally done all of these things in the past.
 And I'm still doing many of these things...

 # HOW TO GET MORE FOLLOWERS

 Good question.
 A lot of people say that all you have to do is to show up.
 Maybe it worked a while ago.
 But today it's just too crowded and no one will magically find out about you.
 This topic is so complex and I can't possibly put it all in one post.
-So I've put all of my best advice into one of the most complete pieces of work that has ever been done before.
-You can check it out here.
+So I've put some of my best advice into a single report that you can get here.